Cost of Living in Arizona

 We all have our own idea of what it means to live comfortably, but most of us share a general set of living standards we hope to afford.
 Arizona is not one of the more affordable states to live in.

-The MERIC ranking found Arizona even less affordable — 37th for states with the lowest cost of living.
-(Mississippi had the lowest; Hawaii, the highest on that list.)
+The MERIC ranking found Arizona slightly less affordable — 37th for states with the lowest cost of living.
+(West Virginia had the lowest; Hawaii, the highest on that list.)

 What City Has the Lowest Cost of Living in Arizona?

-To make it easier to obtain a comfortable lifestyle in Arizona, let’s get to know the three major Arizona cities with the lowest cost of living, according to the Council for Community and Economic Research’s Cost of Living Index for the second quarter of 2022.
+To make it easier to obtain a comfortable lifestyle in Arizona, let’s get to know the three major Arizona cities with the lowest cost of living, according to the Council for Community and Economic Research’s Cost of Living Index for 2024.

 Bullhead City

-A cost-of-living ranking of 90.6 snagged Bullhead City the top spot on the council’s index for Arizona.
-Bullhead City is on the east bank of the Colorado River and spans 57.2 square miles, so you’ll have plenty of areas to explore if you move there.
+A cost-of-living ranking of 92.8 snagged Bullhead City the top spot on the council’s index for Arizona.
+Bullhead City lies on the east bank of the Colorado River and spans 57.2 square miles of land near the southernmost tip of Nevada.
+Residents get to enjoy an array of watersports on the river, as well as historical opportunities at the Colorado River Museum and the nearby ancient petroglyphs at Grapevine Canyon near Laughlin, Nevada.

 Surprise